…does not exist, if she does, she must be a man’ 19th century art critic

 The Feminine Touch

 “Male genius has nothing to fear from female taste.
-Let men conceive the monumental sculpture and the most elevated forms of painting [and] great art.
+Let men conceive…great art.
 Let women occupy themselves with those types of art which they have always preferred such as pastels, portraits, miniatures…or the painting of flowers” Legrange, 1860

 There was a prevailing attitude up until the 20th century that women did not have the strength, or the ‘spark of genius’ to be great artists and that there was something essentially feminine about the work of women.
-Stereotypes and boundaries were set for women artists, either through media and subject matter or though access to instruction.
-Even when women transcended these boundaries, the art establishment sought to find ways to reduce the works to something separate from the male art sphere.
 Works by some of the artists here were bought by museums and collectors as that of their more famous male contemporaries.
 When the mistakes came to light in the 1950s and 60s, the works were reappraised as clearly displaying the “weakness of the feminine hand.”

 Restrictions in travelling and working outside of the home in professional studios meant that women often specialised in portraiture and flower painting which could be done in the family home.
 Others specialised in media such as watercolour and pastels.
 These were more accessible and required less rigorous training than oils, but were seen as lesser pursuits by the art establishment of the time.

 In addition, until the late 19th century it was thought inappropriate for women to view nude male life models.
-This restricted women’s ability to gain the most lucrative commissions of oil paintings and sculptures of historical subjects, which tended to feature the male figure.
+This restricted women’s ability to gain the most lucrative commissions of historical subjects.
 Lavinia Fontana was the first artist to challenge this, though critics noted that her works “…do not have the excellence and valour found in such things by great men, because they are after all by a woman who has left all that is suited to her hands and fingers”

 Before the 1500s, crafts such as tapestry and embroidery were carried out in similar studio arrangements as those for painting and sculpture, with collective effort used to produce works of art.
-The Italian Renaissance promoted the idea that painting or sculpture was the work of a solo genius, rather than an artisan product, so over time, craft skills were demoted.
-Eventually, these crafts became associated with female production and denigrated as mere mechanical work, requiring diligence and patience but not the ‘spark of genius’ required for great art.
+The Italian Renaissance promoted the idea that painting or sculpture was the work of a solo genius, rather than an artisan product, so over time, craft skills were demoted and eventually associated with female production – requiring diligence and patience but not the ‘spark of genius’ needed for great art.

 It was thought appropriate for daughters of the middle and upper classes to learn these skills to make them ‘accomplished’ ladies, so handcrafts such as paper-cutting, needlework and pin-prick pictures were practiced as amateur pursuits, alongside singing and music.
 The Maidstone Museum collection has many examples of these works, some of which are displayed here.